rasmus-kirk/nixarr/docs/wiki/setup/index.md

 - Go to "Settings" > "Languages":
   - select your preferred languages for subtitles in "Languages Filter", then add a languages profile
-  - Add a default Language profiles for series and movies
+  - Add a "Default Language Profile" for "Series" and "Movies"
 - Go to "Settings" > "Sonarr" and "Settings" > "Radarr" to add your respective Sonarr and Radarr instances.
-  - Get the API key by typing sudo nixarr list-api-keys in your terminal.
+  - Get the API key by typing `sudo nixarr list-api-keys` in your terminal.
-  - Click "Test" to ensure the connection works, then "Save".
+  - Click `Test` to ensure the connection works, then `Save`.
 - Go to "Settings" > "Providers" and enable the subtitle providers you want.

 **Optimisation**:

-- Go to {URL}:6767/settings/general and set "Unmonitor Deleted Subtitles" to true.
+- Go to {URL}:6767/settings/general and set `Unmonitor Deleted Subtitles` to true.

 ## Prowlarr